-Kashering – A hotel kitchenette requires the same method of kashering for Passover as a home kitchen.
-Please consult the “STAR-K Pesach Kitchen” for more information.
-Kosherization must be completed before Passover.
+A hotel kitchenette requires the same method of kashering for Passover as a home kitchen.
+One should secure permission from the hotel before kashering.

-Kiddush– In a hotel there is often a Kiddush after davening, before the day meal.
-In order to fulfill the mitzva of kiddush, one must eat a k’zayis of mezonos to create “Kiddush b’makom seuda”.
-On Pesach, this creates a unique issue since often there is no gebrukst being served, so the cakes are made from potato starch or nut flour and not matza meal.
-These cakes are shehakol.
+In a hotel there is often a Kiddush after davening, before the day meal.
+In order to fulfill the mitzvah of Kiddush, one must eat a k’zayis of Mezonos to create “Kiddush b’makom seuda”.
+On Pesach, this creates a unique issue since often no gebrokts foods are served, so the cakes are made from potato starch or nut flour and not matzah meal.
+These cakes are Shehakol.

-If there are no mezonos cakes, or one’s custom is not to eat them, one could fulfill the Kiddush b’makom seuda by drinking a reviis (3.8 fluid oz) of wine or grape juice.
+If there are no Mezonos cakes, or one’s custom is not to eat them, one could fulfill the Kiddush b’makom seudah by drinking a revi’is (3.8 fluid oz) of wine or grape juice.
 Each person listening to Kiddush must drink this amount.
-(The one who recites Kiddush should drink at least 5 ¾ oz. (this is slightly more than a half-reviis to be yotzai Kiddush and then another reviis for b’makom seuda of wine or grape juice (S.S.K.
-54:23, also see Shaar Hatziyun 273:29.) )
+(The one who recites Kiddush should drink at least 5 ¾ oz.
+(This is slightly more than a half-revi’is to be yotzai Kiddush, and then another revi’is for b’makom seuda of wine or grape juice)

-Hallway and room lights may be motion sensitive to turn on upon entrance.
+Hallway and room lights may be motion sensitive to turn on upon entering the room.
 Furthermore, some hotels require the room key to be inserted in a slot in the room to keep the lights and AC active.
 When one leaves the room, he removes the key.
-As a workaround, one can request from the staff (before Shabbos) to leave his hallway lights on continuously for Shabbos, and to provide him with a key that can be left in the slot all Shabbos.
+As a workaround, one can request from the staff (before Shabbos) to leave his hallway lights on continuously for Shabbos and to provide him with a key that can be left in the slot throughout Shabbos.

 As always, toilet paper should be prepared before Shabbos.
 Boxes of tissues should be checked to ensure that the tissues are separated from one another (some might be perforated but not separated).

-Security Cameras – There may be security cameras in the hotel.
+There may be security cameras in the hotel.
 It is best to avoid being videoed by such cameras on Shabbos, since the image is projected onto a screen.
-However, if this is difficult to avoid and one has no interest in being seen by the cameras, then he is permitted to walk past them.
+However, if this is difficult to avoid and one has no interest in being seen by the cameras, he is permitted to walk past them.

-Elevators – In case of need, one may use a “Shabbos elevator” which stops on each floor and remains open for a short while.
+In case of need, one may use a “Shabbos elevator.”
+The elevator is set up to stop on each floor and remain open for a short while.
+Walking through the door while it is open must not trigger any detectable change.
 One should enter or exit the elevator as soon as the door opens.
 He should not block the elevator doorway, as this will activate the electric eye.

-Escalators – May generally be used on Shabbos.
+These generally may be used on Shabbos.
 Some escalators are “on-demand” and stop or are slowed until someone steps on them; others have a counter triggered by breaking an electric eye sensor.
 These may not be used on Shabbos.